xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 configuration.
 These service templates enable NSO to operate in a multi-vendor environment.

-## Converged SDN Transport Supported Service Models
+## Agile Metro Supported Service Models
 CST 5.0+ supports using NSO Transport SDN Function Packs.
 The T-SDN function packs cover both Traffic Engineering and xVPN service provisioning.
 CST 5.0 is aligned with T-SDN FP Bundle version 3.0 which includes the following function packs.